 It's important to make connections on Instagram - people will follow you, but you should follow other accounts you're interested in, too.

 Instagram will help you discover people and businesses you know who are also using it.
-During sign up, it'll ask for access to your Facebook friends and the contact list from your mobile device, in order to see which of those people are on Instagram.
+During sign up, it'll ask you to link your business Facebook page.

-You can always perform these searches later (just tap Suggestions for You in the app), so you might prefer to finish creating your profile first.
+You can always carry out searches later (just tap Suggestions for You in the app), so you might prefer to finish creating your profile first.

 As you use Instagram, it will suggest other accounts you could follow.
 This can help you find other relevant people and businesses on the service.

-Algorithm changes made in 2016 mean that Instagram users no longer get a chronological feed.
-One way to ensure you don?t miss posts from Instagram users that are important to you is by engaging with them.
+Make sure you don’t miss posts from Instagram users that are important to you by engaging with them.
 By liking, sharing and commenting on your favourites, Instagram will show you those people's posts more often.

 You can also "opt in" to people's posts by selecting "Turn On Post Notifications" from the three bar menu when you are looking at their latest post - this way you'll get notifications every time that person posts something new.